Music education can uncover hidden talents and lifelong passions, but did you know that music also boosts non-musical outcomes?

 Key study/paper:Choi, A.-N., Lee, M. S., & Lee, J.-S. (2010).
 “Group Music Intervention Reduces Aggression and Improves Self-Esteem in Children with Highly Aggressive Behavior: A Pilot Controlled Trial” Evidence-Based Complementary and Alternative Medicine, 7(2), 213–217.

-Effective planning skills require critical thinking and use of logic, and they’re simply not inborn.
-Learning to plan well is a skill that takes education and life experience to develop, and some kids struggle a bit with how to get from point A to point B. Certain activities that require cognitive skill can help improve planning ability, including music education.
+Effective planning skills require critical thinking and the use of logic, as they’re simply not inborn.
+Learning to plan well is a skill that requires education and life experience to develop, while some kids struggle to simply get from point A to point B.

 Key study/paper:Jaschke, A. C., Honing, H., & Scherder, E. J. A. (2018).
 “Longitudinal Analysis of Music Education on Executive Functions in Primary School Children” Frontiers in Neuroscience, 12.